By Marjorie Munsterberg

 Revised edition:

-If a book has been revised (not reprinted, but the text actually changed), you must indicate which edition you are using.
+If a book has been revised (not reprinted, but the text actually changed), you must indicate which edition you used.
 It is put after the title and number of volumes (if there is more than one) as “Rev. ed.”
 If there are several revisions, you must give the number of the one you used.

 Reprint: